 Aside from shopping malls, outlets are great places to go.
 Outlet malls are usually open-air style, where most of the area is outdoors.

-Visit a park or two and get some fresh air!
+Visit a park or two and get some fresh air is a good way to stay healthy during coronavirus/COVID-19 in Japan.
 As mentioned earlier, the weather in Tokyo right now is perfect and parks would usually be crowded with people having picnics any other year.
 But, of course, not right now in this worrying time.

 Although most of the events in the event areas of parks are cancelled or postponed, there are still quite a few things you can do.
 There is now a lot of space for you to spread out and even play sports.
 One of the most popular things that you will love doing is enjoying the cherry blossoms.